QCL-PKNU/FL-AD-EPS/README.md

 # Federated Learning for Time-Series Data Anomaly Detection in EPS System

+This is the offical implementation of the paper: \
+**A Federated Learning Approach for Efficient Anomaly Detection in Electric Power Steering Systems (Published)**\
+Mr. Kimleang Kea, Professor.
+Youngsun Han, and Professor.
+Young-Jae Min

 ## Introduction

 In a traditional learning strategy to detect anomalies in time-series data, the data is collected from the same source and stored in a central server.
 However, in that case, we need to build up a powerful data center to analyze data from the whole Electrical Power Steering (EPS) system, which turns out to be inefficient.
 In this project, we propose a Federated Learning (FL) strategy to detect anomalies in time-series data.
 Because of its characteristics such as model-only exchange and parallel training, the strategy can not only preserve the privacy of data but also reduce the training time.
 The training simulation is conducted with a distribution of the dataset to different vehicles (FL clients).
 Each vehicle splits the dataset in a 7:3 ratio.
 70% of the dataset is used for training and the rest 30% is used for testing.